AquaticInformatics/examples/TimeSeries/PublicApis/Python/Readme.md

 Now the `timeseries` object represents an authenticated AQTS session.

+Note: API access from python requires a credentialed account.
+You cannot use an ActiveDirectory or OpenIDConnect account for API access.

 Step 3 - Make requests from the public API endpoints

 The `timeseries` object has `publish`, `acquisition`, and `provisioning` properties that are [`Session objects`](http://docs.python-requests.org/en/master/user/advanced/#session-objects), enabling fluent API requests from those public API endpoints, using the `get()`, `post()`, `put()`, and `delete()` methods.